RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 }
 ```
 ### Expression Statements
-An expression statement is just expression followed by a semi colon.
+An expression statement is just an expression followed by a semicolon.
 This will most typically be used for expressions that are assignments or function calls.

 $$
 \textit{expr-stmt}\rightarrow\textbf{expr}?~\textbf{;}